Editor's choice: Self Credit Builder Account

 Credit-builder loans aren’t the most common way to build or rebuild credit, so you’ll have to do a little work on the front end to find a lender offering one.
 But because they’re a secure, safe means of improving your credit score, they’re worth the extra effort.

-Look for a credit-builder loan at:
+Find a credit-builder loan at:

 If you can’t afford to wait for your credit-builder loan to mature, you have alternatives that can get you funds within a few days of approval.
 But these options vary widely in features, eligibility and interest rates.